Roches Stores

 The business established further shops in Galway, in Wilton, Cork, and in Blackrock, Dublin in the 1970s and 1980s.
 In the 1990s increased to 8 shops in Dublin and open in Waterford in 1993.
 It expanded into Northern Ireland with a shop at The Quays Shopping Centre in Newry in 1999.
 The business eventually grew to a chain of eleven stores throughout Ireland.
 It sold a wide range of goods, including cosmetics, houseware, clothes and stationery.
-It was for many years the only true department store chain in the country.
+It was for many years the only true department store chain in the country.There final new store opened in Tralee in 2001.

 Unlike its competitors, Roches Stores generally sold more branded items, particularly clothing.
 This was in contrast with its competitors such as Dunnes Stores, which tended to sell own-brand items.

 At their peak, eight of the locations also had co-located grocery shops.
 Roches Stores began to exit the grocery trade in 1999, leasing its stores to SuperValu, branded as "SuperValu at Roches Stores" although some of these stores closed after mere months.
 In 2005, most of Roches Stores supermarkets were closed down, with the remaining four being operated as concessions - two (in Cork) by Caulfield/McCarthy, another SuperValu franchisee, and two (in Blackrock and Galway) by Marks and Spencer.

 Roches Stores caused controversy in the 1970s and early 1980s when it demolished Frescati House in Blackrock, the home of Lord Edward Fitzgerald.

 On 8 August 2006, it was announced that Debenhams would buy the leaseholds of nine of the 11 Roches Stores for €29 million.
 Under the deal, the stores, including those in St. Patrick's Street in Cork and Henry Street in Dublin would be rebranded as Debenhams stores.
 The Roche family retained the ownership of the stores, and Debenhams became the new tenants.
 Marks & Spencer had agreed to acquire the company's Wilton outlet in Cork; however that deal later fell through due to a dispute over rent with the owners of the centre.
 The eleventh store, in Dublin's Nutgrove Shopping Centre, was closed.
 In October 2007, Roches Stores ceased operating.